ministryofjustice/itpolicycontent/content/ict-security-policy.md

 <table border='1'>
 <tr>
 <td>POL.ITSEC.044:<br/>
-The physical security controls required to maintain the Confidentiality, Integrity and Availability of an ICT system **must be** considered</td>
+The physical security controls required to maintain the Confidentiality, Integrity and Availability of an ICT system <b>must be</b> considered</td>
 </tr>
 </table>

 <table border='1'>
 <tr>
 <td>POL.ITSEC.045:<br/>
-The environmental risks (e.g. flood or fire) to an ICT system and services **must be** considered in order to maintain its Confidentiality, Integrity and Availability</td>
+  The environmental risks (e.g. flood or fire) to an ICT system and services <b>must be</b> considered in order to maintain its Confidentiality, Integrity and Availability</td>
 </tr>
 </table>